 Not aware of something or someone, lacking knowledge.
 Synonym > unaware.
 For example, “The crash happened because the driver was oblivious of the other car on the road” or “the teenagers were oblivious of the noise they were making”.

-Again, remember, when it comes to growing your vocabulary, don’t get too greedy.
+Again, remember, expand your vocabulary everyday but don’t get too greedy.
 It is about quality not quantity.
+You can expand your vocabulary through Skype English lessons through native natives or through joining an English club.
 So keeping growing your vocabulary one word at a time.